Mission, vision, history

 In 2019, we registered FCH as an association.
 Our association board consists of the founding members of Support Structures.
 At this point Anna-Kaisa left to work elsewhere, but stayed on as a board member.
 We received a Kickstarter grant of 6 months from Kone Foundation.

 In 2020-21, we operated with organisational funding from Kone.
 During 2021, we worked for 6 months with Yasmin Ibrahim, as she developed our equity training program.
 During this year also Selina and Neicia both found permanent work opportunities elsewhere, but continued to guide us in an advisory capacity as board members.
-Katie and Orlan have since been working with nesting curators Gladys Camilo and Jonni Korhonen, as well as artist Paola Jalili, among others, and are now working towards securing funding for FCH for the coming years.
+Katie and Orlan continued working as FCH co-founders and co-directors, and after the remaining full time organisational funding was over, Orlan also found a new permanent position in another institution, and left the FCH core working group and board.